 8th International Workshop on the Measurement and Computation of Reacting Flows with Carbon Nanoparticles

 Organised by researchers, for researchers with specialist industry advisors, to develop improved predictive capability of pyrolysis processes in practical reactors and flames through international collaboration between experimentalists and modellers.
-It is an open forum held immediately prior to each of the International Symposia on Combustion.
+It is an open forum held immediately prior to each of the International Symposium on Combustion.

 The ISF is not a traditional conference, but is an open, international forum to coordinate research.